 Choosing the right cut-resistant work gloves

-Now that it is clear what changes have taken place in the area of cut resistance testing, it should be easier to choose the right work gloves.
-However, with the vast majority of work gloves you are still dependent on the old representation of cut resistance.
-This obviously does not mean that these work gloves are bad, the method of testing is just different.
-It should be noted that the new testing method is more reliable.
+Now that it is clear what changes have taken place in the field of testing cut resistance, it should be easier to choose the right work gloves.
+However, for the vast majority of work gloves, you are still dependent on the old cut resistance display.
+Of course, this does not mean that these work gloves are bad, the way of testing is just different.
+It should be noted that the new way of testing is more reliable.